Accommodations Toolkit

 Nebraska

-The student quietly reads the test content aloud to self.
+Student reads test aloud: The student quietly reads the test content aloud to themselves.
 This feature must be administered in a setting that is not distracting to other students.
+With or without an acoustical voice feedback device (i.e., Whisper Phones).
+Recommendations for use: Students that use this during instruction while they are reading material.

 Nevada